-If you take a look at our review of the Wilson DT4G signal booster you’ll see that one end has a standard F connector and one end has a slightly smaller, thinner connector.
-That smaller connector is an SMA connector and it’s used where you need similar performance to the regular F connector in a different package.
+Take a look at many cellular boosters.You’ll see that one end has a standard F connector.
+The other end has a slightly smaller, thinner connector.
+That smaller connector is an SMA connector.
+It’s used where you need similar performance to the regular F connector in a different package.

-Remember, this stuff comes from engineers, and the full name of the SMA is “Radio Frequency connector, Subminiature, type A.” It was developed to have the same qualities as the F connector that’s used for most coaxial cables but to be a little smaller.
+Remember, this stuff comes from engineers.
+The full name of the SMA is “Radio Frequency connector, Subminiature, type A.” It was developed to have the same qualities as the F connector that’s used for most coaxial cables.
+However, the goal was to have a little smaller connector.
+A smaller connector is easier to fit into tight spaces and it works better on smaller parts.
+In this case though, the SMA isn’t much smaller than an F connector.
 It’s hard to know why those engineers really felt the world needed a slightly smaller screw-on connector, but they did.